Information for reviewers

 Preparing for the review period:

-2. Attend the briefing given by your senior manager to hear about strategic or departmental objectives that should be cascaded, or any other updates relevant to the Development Review process.
+1. Attend any briefing given by your senior manager to hear about strategic or departmental objectives that should be cascaded, or any other updates relevant to the Development Review process.
 Alternatively ask directly about this.

-3. Schedule review meetings with your team, preferably after you have had yours unless your departmental Head has proposed an alternative approach.
+2. Schedule review meetings with your reviewee/s, preferably after you have had yours unless your departmental Head has proposed an alternative approach.
 You should ideally be conducting no more than 8 reviews.

-- Read your staff member's draft self-assessment form in MyReview and prepare your thoughts on their reflections and objectives.
+Read your reviewee's draft form they have shared with you and prepare your thoughts on their reflections and objectives.
 This will help you form an agenda for discussion at the meeting.

-- Make a note of any other specific points you wish to discuss with your staff member, including any cascaded departmental objectives or updates.
+Make a note of any other specific points you wish to discuss with the reviewee, including any cascaded departmental objectives or updates.
 Please also refer to the section below - DR and its role in relation to Performance Management, and New starters.

-- As well as discussing their work and performance, you should also use the opportunity to have a conversation about your employee's health and wellbeing and encourage them to open up about any related issues they may be facing.
+As well as discussing their work you should also use the opportunity to have a conversation about your employee's health and wellbeing and encourage them to open up about any related issues they may be facing.

 At the review meeting:

 - Make sure the conversation is led by the reviewee; this is their chance to reflect upon and discuss their development with you and how they may contribute to departmental or strategic objectives